Ted's Hiking World Kuna Crest Lakes

 Just another green guy

 Now I feel really good!
-The worst is over, and it is mostly downhill from here.
+The hard work is behind me, and it is mostly downhill from here.
 Negotiating the boulder field over to Bingaman Lake isn't a cakewalk, but it is rather fun.
 The area's paucity of trees and bushes is more than offset by all the moist grasses and running water.

 *